Mr-Smyth/Touch-AI/README.md

 * To be more useful as a point of information, a more specific downloads section or FAQ site would be useful for downloading brochures, spec sheets, etc.
 * A Blog page, I feel that news stories and case studies of partner installations and similar news stories does create a more solid online image, and creates confidence.
 * A video demonstration page.
+* Make bottom navigation bar in the footer section to be more visually appealing and symetrical - perhaps remove vertical bars when on outside of line, when in mobile view.

 ---
 <br>